citp/privacy-policy-historical/n/nh/nhv/nhv.us.md

 **How we use collected information**

-ME Publications, LLC may collect and use Users personal information for the following purposes:
+NHV Media, LLC may collect and use Users personal information for the following purposes:

   * _\- To improve customer service_
 Information you provide helps us respond to your customer service requests and support needs more efficiently.